Macro Research for Development: An IMF-DFID Collaboration

 Why is economic diversification important for LICs?

-Third, the project will build on the notion that diversification involves significant changes not only in the type but also in the quality of goods produced and exported.
+The project also explores how diversification involves significant changes not only in the type but also in the quality of goods produced and exported.
 Producing higher-quality varieties of existing products can constitute a way of building on existing comparative advantages.
 It can boost countries' export revenue potential through the use of more physical- and human-capital intensive production techniques.
 Therefore, for LICs at early stages of development, diversification into products with longer quality ladders may be a necessary first step before large gains from quality improvement can be reaped.
 On the other hand, LICs' small economic size and limited potential to exploit economies of scale may result in a high cost of moving into many new products, making quality upgrading within existing products all the more important.

 - Henn, Christian, Papageorgiou, C. and Spatafora, N., 2013, "Export Quality in Developing Countries".
 IMF Working Paper 13/108.